-- Goal #1: Designate and maintain an adequate supply of land zoned for a range of housing types and price ranges. - Goal #2: Support efforts of state, regional and local public, private and non-profit entities to provide needed housing for low and moderate income households and others with special housing needs. - Goal #3: Encourage the use of sustainable land use development practices and building materials including use of energy efficient materials and design principles. - Goal #4: Review land development ordinance to ensure promotion of development and affordable housing. - Goal #5: Allow for, encourage and support the development of housing units in conjunction with commercial development (e.g., housing located above commercial uses). - Goal #6: The City of Coos Bay shall comply with federal and state fair housing laws which affirm access to housing opportunities for all people in Coos Bay. - Goal #7: The City of Coos Bay shall comply with the provisions of the Uniform Building Code and other specialty codes adopted by the City Council recognizing that this is the key to providing safe, sanitary, and decent housing for its residents.
+- Goal #1: Designate and maintain an adequate supply of land zoned for a range of housing types and price ranges. - Goal #2: Support efforts of state, Tribal, regional and local public, private and non-profit entities to provide needed housing for low and moderate income households and others with special housing needs. - Goal #3: Encourage the use of sustainable land use development practices and building materials including use of energy efficient materials and design principles. - Goal #4: Ensure that the Development Code enables the development of housing options that are affordable. - Goal #5: Allow for, encourage and support the development of housing units in conjunction with commercial development (e.g., housing located above commercial uses). - Goal #6: The City of Coos Bay shall comply with federal and state fair housing laws which affirm access to housing opportunities for all people in Coos Bay. - Goal #7: The City of Coos Bay shall enforce State provisions and codes that ensure safe, sanitary, and decent housing for its residents.